NJACKWinterOfCode/onRoad/README.md

 ## Contributions

 * Contributors are welcome and please comment on the issue before working on it.
-* Create pull requests, submit bugs, suggest new features.
+* Create pull requests, submit [bugs](https://github.com/NJACKWinterOfCode/onRoad/issues/new), suggest [new features](https://github.com/NJACKWinterOfCode/onRoad/issues/new).
-* Join the Gitter Channel for queries and other related stuff.
+* Join the [Gitter-Channel](https://gitter.im/On-Road/community) for queries and other related stuff.
 * Add your app to firebase.
-The steps can be found [here](https://firebase.google.com/docs/database/android/start)
+The steps can be found [here](https://firebase.google.com/docs/database/android/start).
 * In the second step you will be prompted to download ```google-services.json```.
 Replace the ```google-services.json``` in the current directory with the new downloaded file.